 Overall Survival (OS)

-OS is defined as the time from the first day of study treatment to death due to any cause.
+OS was defined as the time from the first day of study intervention to death due to any cause.
+Participants without documented death at the time of the final analysis were censored at the date of the last follow-up.
+OS was calculated using the nonparametric Kaplan-Meier method.

 Area Under the Concentration Time Curve of Lenvatinib From Time 0 to Infinity (AUC 0-inf)